seziCZ/S3Append/README.md

 ## Implications
-Thanks to high degree of parallelism and almost unbounded network bandwidth, AWS S3 copy operations are lightning fast (compared to the naive download-update-upload approach).
+Thanks to high degree of parallelism and almost unbounded network bandwidth, AWS S3 copy operations are considerably faster than naive download-update-upload approach.
 Moreover, internal AWS data transfers are [free of charge](https://aws.amazon.com/s3/pricing/), making the proposed solution a no brainer in situation where client logic resides outside of AWS cloud.
-Still, cost is the key aspect to be considered as (compared to the naive approach) at least five AWS S3 requests must be issued for every and each `AppendObjectAsync` method call (see [Implementation](#implementation) for details).
+Still, cost is the key aspect to be considered as at least five AWS S3 requests must be issued for every and each `AppendObjectAsync` method call (see [Implementation](#implementation) for details).

 > Note that single `UploadPartCopy` operation could only copy up to 5 GiB of data.
 That said, append to an object with size of 5 TB would result in (at least) 1004 requests issued by `S3 Append` logic.

 ## Usage
 When imported into scope, `AppendObjectAsync` could be used in in a straightforward fashion.
-Consider S3 bucket `109a6d191b67` hosting object `fa5ec9042bc3` with plain text content `Hello`.
+Consider S3 bucket `109a6d191b67` hosting `fa5ec9042bc3` object with plain text content `Hello`.
 Following code would, when executed,

 ```
 using Amazon.S3;